Béla Fleck and Abigail Washburn

 Ms. Tippett: Because a song becomes a container for it?

 Ms. Washburn: It’s a container for the empathy and for the sensitivity.
 So I can feel something so strongly.
 Like, I’ve been singing the song “Come All You Coal Miners” that was written by an amazing woman named Sarah Ogan Gunning.
-And she was raised in a coal camp.
-And her child starved to death because they couldn’t get milk for her baby, and her husband died of black lung, and all of these things.
+She was raised in a coal camp.
+Her child starved to death because they couldn’t get milk for her baby, and her husband died of black lung, and all of these things.
 I hear her story, and I’m crying, and I’m crying, and I start to sing this song.

 [singing] “Come all you coal miners wherever you may be / And listen to a story that I’ll relate to thee / My name is nothing extra, but the truth to you I’ll tell / I am a coal miner’s wife, I’m sure I wish you well. /